Public Administration · ST Thomas, VI

 Frequently Asked Questions

-DRUG ENFORCEMENT AGENCY operates in the Public Administration sector (NAICS code 921190).
-This industry has 9,547 employers tracked by PlainWorker, with 29,708 total OSHA inspections and $22.49M in cumulative penalties.
+Drug Enforcement Agency operates in the Public Administration sector (NAICS code 921190).
+This industry has 9,788 employers tracked by PlainWorker, with 30,564 total OSHA inspections and $25.26M in cumulative penalties.

-DRUG ENFORCEMENT AGENCY's total OSHA penalty of $0 is below the Public Administration industry average of $2,355 per employer.
+Drug Enforcement Agency's total OSHA penalty of $0 is below the Public Administration industry average of $2,581 per employer.
 The employer has 2 inspections compared to the industry average of 3.1 per employer.
+For a direct comparison, State of Connecticut Department of Mental Health & Addiction Services in Hartford, CT is a similar public administration employer with $0 in current penalties.

 Explore PlainWorker